 My portrait of Andy Warhol, an American artist, director and producer who was a leading figure in the visual art movement known as pop art.

 My portrait of Harriet Tubman, an American abolitionist, humanitarian, and an armed scout and spy for the United States Army during the American Civil War.

 My portrait of Spock, a fictional character in the Star Trek media franchise who has been an inspiration for pop culture works in various media.

-The juxtaposition of a historical, iconic figure and the use of modern technology intends to ask the viewer to question our modern condition.
+My portrait of a geisha juxtaposed with the use of modern technology intends to ask the viewer to question our modern condition.